Nerve (category theory): A moduli example

 such that the morphisms U → X and Y → V are isomorphisms in D. Morphisms in C(X, Y) are diagrams of the following shape:

 Here, the indicated maps are to be isomorphisms or identities.
 The nerve of C(X, Y) is the moduli space of maps X → Y. In the appropriate model category setting, this moduli space is weak homotopy equivalent to the simplicial set of morphisms of D from X to Y.

+Nerve theorem

+The next theorem is due to Grothendieck.